IRS Forms

 • You identify a leak in 2025.
 Your site securely stored 10,000 tons in 2025, but monitoring shows 14,000 tons leaked that are attributable to prior claims.

 • Net leaked tons for recapture are 4,000.
-You apply LIFO, start with 2024 credits, then 2023, and so on, up to five years back, using each year’s rate.
+You apply LIFO, start with 2024 credits, then 2023, then 2022, up to three years back, using each year’s rate.

 • You report the recapture in your 2025 return, attach Schedule D, and reflect the amount on Form 4255.